NatLibFi/ekirjasto-android-core/pull_request_template.md

 **Does this require updates to old Transifex strings?
 Have the translators been informed?**

 **AI was used during the process and I have described above how.**

+- [ ] AI was used during the process and I have described above how.